iamfaith99/risk-neutral-monte-carlo/README.md

 # Risk-Neutral Monte Carlo Pricing

-This repository contains a computational finance project implementing risk-neutral Monte Carlo pricing for exotic options with variance reduction techniques.
-The project is structured according to functional programming principles, with pure functions, explicit dependencies, and clear separation of concerns.
+This repository contains a high-performance computational finance project implementing risk-neutral Monte Carlo pricing for exotic options with variance reduction techniques.
+The project is structured according to functional programming principles, with pure functions, immutable data structures, and clear separation of concerns.

 ## Project Overview